ligato/docs/docs/user-guide/quickstart.md

 $ brew install etcd
 ```

-However, it's easier and `recommended` to use the one that comes with the etcd image:
+However, it's easier and __recommended__ to use the one that comes with the etcd image.
+Use this command to check the version of etcdctl you are running:
 ```
 docker exec -it etcd etcdctl version
 ```